AshrafulPatHan/Royal_Restaurant_server/doc/key/work.md

 - next js static (non)

 ## About server
-creating a web server for Royal Restaurant website the server can post food sort leatest food sort by price and have a algoriddim for table reservation user can reserve table and see real time which table is available to reservation .
+creating a web server for Royal Restaurant website the server can post food sort latest food sort by price and have a algoriddim for table reservation user can reserve table and see real time which table is available to reservation .
 There is a admin panel there admin can see the real time data .
 The admin can add food update food and delete food.
 Admin can increase and decrease the food quality . user can review the website after bay a food .